udacity/responsive-images/README.md

 ##Examples##

-You can view examples from the course at [udacity.github.io/responsive-images](http://udacity.github.io/responsive-images/), the GitHub Page site that corresponds to the gh-pages branch of the repo.
+You can view examples from the course at [udacity.github.io/responsive-images](http://udacity.github.io/responsive-images/), the GitHub Pages site that corresponds to the gh-pages branch of the repo.
 Code for these examples is available from the [examples directory](https://github.com/udacity/responsive-images/tree/master/examples).